 Most popular sites

-Dayugou National Tourist Attraction is located in Dayugou, some 30 kilometers away from the county with a total area of 10,5214 hectares and a forest coverage rate of over 90%.
+Dayugou National Tourist Attraction is located in Dayugou, some 30 kilometers away from county seat with a total area of 10,5214 hectares and a forest coverage rate of over 90%.
 It is a relatively concentrated tourist resource in Gannan Prefecture, with high grade and representative scenic spots.
-The natural scenery integrating the mountain, the stone, the water, and the forest.
+Natural scenery integrating mountain, stone, water, and forest.

 Cho-ne Gonchen is also called “Cho-ne Gonchen Ganden Shedrubling“.
 It is about half a kilometer northwest of Zhuoni County and was built in 1295 AD.
-As the oldest Tibetan Buddhism monastery in the Amdo area, Cho-ne Gonchen is with history of more than 400 years longer than Labrang Monastery.
-In the very beginning, it was Nyingma pa monastery, and then transfer to Sakya pa monastery, and finally converted to be a Gelug pa monastery; the architecture of the temple is typical Tibetan-Chinese combined style, and the monastery holds more than 10,000 Buddhist scriptures.
+As the oldest Tibetan Buddhism monastery in Amdo area, Cho-ne Gonchen is with history of more than 400 years longer than Labrang Monastery.
+In very beginning, it was Nyingma pa monastery, and then transfer to Sakya pa monastery, and finally converted to be a Gelug pa monastery; architecture of this monastery is typical Tibetan-Chinese combined style, and it holds more than 10,000 Buddhist scriptures.

 Geography and climate

-Zhuoni County is adjacent to Min and Zhang County in the east, Diebu County in Gannan Prefecture in the south, Zoige County in Aba Tibetan and Qiang Autonomous Prefecture of Sichuan Province in the southwest, Luqu County and Hezuo City of Gannan Prefecture in the west, and Linxia Hui Autonomous Prefecture in the north, and its central area is connected with Lintan County of Gannan Prefecture.
+Zhuoni County is adjacent to Min County and Zhang County in east, Diebu County in south, Zoige County in Aba Tibetan and Qiang Autonomous Prefecture of Sichuan Province in southwest, Luchu County and Hezuo City of Gannan Prefecture in west, and Linxia Hui Autonomous Prefecture in north, and its central area is connected with Lintan County of Gannan Prefecture.

-Zhuoni County is mostly hilly terrain.
-The terrain is high in the southwest and low in the northeast, tilting from the southwest to the northeast.
-There is only one main mountain range called “Xiqing Mountain”, which is the western part of the Qinling Mountains.
-The highest peak in the territory is located on the southern border of the county with an altitude of 4,920 meters.
+Zhuoni County is mostly hilly terrain which is high in southwest and low in northeast, tilting from southwest to northeast.
+There is only one main mountain range called “Xiqing Mountain”, which is western of Qinling Mountains.
+The highest peak is located on southern county border with an altitude of 4,920 meters.
 The lowest point is located in Eastern Zangbawa village with an altitude of 2,000 meters.

-Zhuoni County is cold and humid, and the four seasons are not distinct.
-The climate is short sunshine, small temperature difference, abundant and uneven precipitation, high land and many forests, and high humidity.
-The county’s annual average temperature is 5.6℃, the highest temperature is 33.5℃, the lowest temperature is -19.2℃, the annual precipitation is 487 mm, and the frost-free period is 114 days.
+Zhuoni County is cold and humid, and four seasons are not distinct.
+Its climate is with short sunshine, small temperature difference, abundant and uneven precipitation, high land and many forests, and high humidity.
+Annual average temperature is 5.6℃, the highest temperature is 33.5℃, the lowest temperature is -19.2℃, annual precipitation is 487 mm, and frost-free period is 114 days.